adventuremomblog

 I’m always humbled when people find my article about missing my mom online and comment and share their grief stories.

-Our grief stories are different but there is a part of us seeking to know if someone else “gets it” and understands how our heart aches in such a way that you only know if you’ve experienced it.
+Our grief stories are unique, but there’s a part of us that feels so alone, seeking to know if anyone else “gets it” too.

-Whether it’s your “year of firsts” or it’s been many years, because grief doesn’t have an expiration date.
+Whether it’s your “year of firsts” or whether it’s been many years since their passing, grief doesn’t have an expiration date.

-The holidays are especially hard because many of us are holding two truths at the same time.
+The holidays are especially tough because many of us are holding two truths at once.

 The holidays are bittersweet, filled with moments of joy and sadness, especially if you’re missing someone at your table this year.